;

 China

 China, the world’s most populous country with over 1.4 billion people, is a global economic powerhouse and the second-largest economy by nominal GDP.
-Since the late 20th century, China has undergone a remarkable transformation from a largely agrarian society to a major industrial and technological leader.
-Its economy is diverse and rapidly evolving, with significant contributions from manufacturing, technology, services, and increasingly, green energy and innovation.
+Since the late 20th century, China’s economy has transformed from a largely agrarian society to a major industrial, technological, and innovation leader.
+Its economy is diverse and rapidly evolving, with major contributions from manufacturing, technology, services, green energy, and e-commerce.

-China’s economy is one of the most dynamic and diversified in the world.
-It is a global leader in manufacturing, producing a significant share of the world’s consumer goods, electronics, and industrial products.
-The technology sector, particularly in areas like e-commerce, telecommunications, and artificial intelligence, has also seen explosive growth.
-Services, including finance, real estate, and tourism, play an increasingly important role in the economy.
+China is a global leader in manufacturing, producing a significant share of the world’s consumer goods, electronics, and industrial products.
+The technology sector, especially e-commerce, telecommunications, artificial intelligence (AI), and fintech, has seen exponential growth.
+The services sector, including finance, real estate, tourism, and digital payments, plays a crucial role in supporting China’s economic expansion.

-China is a member of the World Trade Organization (WTO) and has extensive trade relationships across the globe, being the largest exporter and the second-largest importer of goods.
-The Belt and Road Initiative (BRI), a major global development strategy, further enhances China’s economic influence by investing in infrastructure projects across Asia, Africa, and Europe.
+As a member of the World Trade Organization (WTO), China maintains extensive global trade relationships, being the largest exporter and second-largest importer of goods.
+The Belt and Road Initiative (BRI) strengthens China’s role in international trade, infrastructure investment, and cross-border economic development.

 Top banks